t-crest/patmos/README.md

 About Patmos
 ============

-Patmos is a time-predictable VLIW and the processor for the T-CREST project.
+Patmos is a time-predictable VLIW processor.
+Patmos is the processor for the T-CREST project.
 See also: http://www.t-crest.org/

 The Patmos [Handbook]
 (https://github.com/t-crest/patmos/blob/master/doc/patmos_handbook.pdf?raw=true)
-is a work in progress, but also contains a getting started in Section 5 (Build Instructions)
+is work in progress, but contains build instructions in Section 5.

-For questions and discussion join the Patmos mailing list at: http://tech.groups.yahoo.com/group/patmos-processor/
+For questions and discussions join the Patmos mailing list at: http://tech.groups.yahoo.com/group/patmos-processor/

 Getting Started